aldelaro5/dolphin-memory-engine/Roadmap.md

 * DONE - CSV exporter
 	* This would greatly help people who want to document their research.
 It would be possible with simple search and replace to have a TASVideos compatible table for resource pages.
 * Add more organization data about watches, such as a color display.
-* Add support for sorting on the watch list.
+* DONE - Add support for sorting on the watch list.
 * Add an optional alignment setting in the scanner.
 	* This must be optional as the GameCube and Wii support unaligned addresses, but as told in dolphin-dev IRC, it's typically not used, would make the results count much closer to Cheat Engine's defaults.
 * Consider the possibility of having timer duration settings.